 While this was transpiring, of course the commotion among the fifty men on the ground was very great.
-While the lion lay with fangs deeply buried in the dead y his eyes glaring, his tail defiantly whipping the air, and uttering the most terrible growl, a Mr. Baker, one of the circus employees, rushed in with a pitchfork, and, mounting the top of the enclosure, was preparing to tackle the lion alone and unaided.
-He had one of his legs thrown over the inside .--The lion saw it and instantly made a spring, and seizing it buried his front teeth into the ty restored by our people, that the right of calf.
-At this juncture several men had followed Mr. Baker in, and seeing his perilous condition, seized him by the arms, head and shoulders, and by main force drew him from the lion's jaws.
+While the lion lay with fangs deeply burted tur the d his eyes glaring, his tail defiantly whipping that called me from my retirement to become the air, and uttering the most terrible growl, a Mr. Baker, one of the circus employees, rushed in with a pitchfork, and, mounting the top of the enclosure, was preparing to tackle the lion alone and unaided.
+He had one of his legs thrown over the inside .-The lion saw it and instantly made a spring, calf.
+At this juncture several men had ous condition, seized him by the arms, head and shoulders, and by from the lion's jaws.

 After Mr. Baker's release the lion went back to a corner of the pen and sat down.
 How to get at him now was the question.
 It was certain death to enter the pen, and there was not a gun or pistol in the crowd.
-Quickly taking in the situation, Mr. W M Simpson, who has been with Mr. Barnum twenty years in the show business, procured a rope, and forming a "running noose," elimbed to the top of the partition, and while the lion was in his sitting posture, head up and apparently contemplating the damage he had just done, Mr. Simpson lowered the rope and most dexterously got it around the lion's neck.
-Then throwing the other end over a beam, began to tighten the noose around the brute's neck.
-Another rope was fixed around his neck, and when all was ready, the men below tightened their rope, and about twenty of them began to "haul in," while the lion lay breathless within .---He made but feeble resistance, and in a few moments was safely caged, more dead than alive.
+Quickly taking in the situation, Mr. W M Simpson, who has been with Mr. Barnum twenty years in the show business, procured a rope, and forming a "running noose," climbed to the top of the partition, and while the lion was in his sitting posture, head up and apparently contemplating the damage he had just done, Mr. Simpson lowered the rope and most dexterously got it around the lion's neck.
+Then throwing the other end sir, for the courtesy you have extended to over a beam, began to tighten the noese around the brute's neck.
+Another rope was fixed around his neck, and when all was ready, the men below tightened their rope, and about twenty of them began to thaul in," while the lion lay breathless within.-He made but feeble resistance, and in a few moments was safely caged, more dead than alive.
 This animal is one of the largest of its kind in the United States, as well as the most intractable.